LadenikaPeter/LadenikaPeter/README.md

 ### Hi there, I'm Peter 👋
 ## I'm a Software Engineer
-- 🔭 I’m currently working with Angular.
+- 🔭 I’m currently working with Angular & React.
-- 🌱 I’m currently learning React.
 - 👯 I’m looking to collaborate on frontend projects
 - ✅ Q3 Goals: Contribute to Open Source Projects
 - 📫 How to reach me: peterladenika@gmail.com